gusgita/foodappui/README.md

+# Foodappui
+This is my attempt on react native self-learning by following the youtube : https://www.youtube.com/watch?v=7_nsd_iNDtY Instead of building by using react native cli, I built this by using https://snack.expo.io, downloaded them after completed, and tried to rerun in local.

+Credits to Made With Matt.
+Please check his youtube videos and channel!

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!